Sipley/pipeline/README.md

 ## Step 1: Acquire a large dataset of sequences

-### For this tutorial, we will use a database that consists of 47 transcriptomes from flatworms
+### For this tutorial, we will use the publicly available transcriptome of 'Schistosoma mansoni'

+We're actually going to use the pipeline itself to generate our datasets.

+Please copy this GitHub repository to your local machine

-NOTE: These transcriptomes are private, and the link to access them will only be provided to the instructors of this course.
+### This tutorial can be extended to a much larger number of transcriptomes.
+Many of said transcriptomes are private as they are unpublished, and the link to access them will only be provided to the instructors of this course.

 Download the dataset of interest by running the following code in your terminal.